Acceleration of Gossip Algorithms through the Euler-Poisson-Darboux Equation: Heuristic Derivations and Discussions

 \subsection{Probabilistic interpretation}

 For the sake of mathematical curiosity, let us make an aside on the probabilistic interpretations of the heat equation and of the EPD equation.
 It is well-known that the heat equation represents the evolution of the probability density function of Brownian motion in $\R^d$ \citep{legall2018}.
-While stochastic representation for wave equations remains largely an open problem \citep{dalang2008feynman,chatterjee2013stochastic}, it is known that the solutions of \eqref{eq:epd} such that $\partial_t u(0,.)=0$ represent the evolution of a persistent random walk: $u(t,.)$ is the probability density function of a random walker in $\R^d$, that moves according to a fixed unit speed, and, at a time-dependent Poisson rate $a(t) = (d+1)/(2t)$, resamples the direction of its speed uniformly over the unit sphere (see \citep{kac1974stochastic} for the seminal related work on the telegrapher's equation, and for instance \citep{kaplan1964differential} or \citep{garra2014random} for this precise statement).
+Stochastic representation for wave equations remains largely an open problem \citep{dalang2008feynman,chatterjee2013stochastic}; however \citet{kac1974stochastic} has shown that in dimension $d=1$, the solutions of \eqref{eq:epd} represent the evolution of a persistent random walk: $u(t,.)$ is the probability density function of a random walker in $\R$, that moves according to a speed $+1$ or $-1$, and, at a time-dependent Poisson rate $a(t) = 1/t$, reverses its speed.
 Thus, the EPD equation~\eqref{eq:epd} is the density of a persistent random walk that gets more and more persistent over time.
-The rate $a = (d+1)/(2t)$ of the speed resampling is chosen so that the law of the random walker is uniform on the ball of radius $t$ around the initial point.
-Note that as the random walker has unit speed, it can not be at a distance from the starting point larger than the elapsed time $t$.
+The rate $a(t) = 1/t$ of the speed resampling is chosen so that the law of the random walker, when started from $0$, is uniform on the interval $[-t,t]$.
+Note that as the random walker has unit speed, it can not be at a distance larger than the elapsed time $t$ from the starting point.

 This probabilistic point of view gives further credence to the high-level idea that acceleration is achieved by giving inertia to the gossiped information.